 Cuiabá II and III will be combined cycle gas-fired electric generating plants with the same two-on-one configuration as Cuiabá I.

-Gas turbine negotiations with Mitsubishi are almost completed, with Enron having opted to acquire 2 M501F gas turbines and one steam turbine for a net site output of 474 MW in combined cycle.
-Enron is currently evaluating whether the turbines should be dual or single fired.
-Cuiabá II will share the existing water treatment and pipeline facilities, access roads and O&M infrastructure with Cuiabá I. Enron has closed the purchase contract for the Cuiabá II gas turbines and is currently bidding out the contracts for Cuiabá III.
+Enron has closed the purchase contract for the Cuiabá II gas turbines and is currently bidding out the contracts for Cuiabá III.
+SoCal has opted to acquire two Mitsubishi M501F gas turbines and one steam turbine for a net site output of 474 MW in combined cycle.
+SoCal is currently evaluating whether the turbines should be dual or single fired.
+Cuiabá II will share the existing water treatment and pipeline facilities, access roads and O&M infrastructure with Cuiabá I.

 The existing transmission line connecting Cuiabá to São Paulo State should be sufficient to support Cuiabá II but additional transmission capacity will be required for Cuiabá III.
-Enron has proposed three alternative routes for a new 500 kV line to connect the Coxipó substation at Cuiabá to either Itumbiara in Minas Gerais or Jupiá in São Paulo State.
-Eletrobrás, the [ONS] and the Mato Grosso State Government have all responded favorably to date to the proposal that the new line should form part of the base network and be remunerated from system-wide transmission charges.
+Enron has proposed three alternative routes for a new 500 kV line to connect the Coxipó substation at Cuiabá to either Itumbiara in Minas Gerais or Jupiá in São Paulo.
+Eletrobrás, the ONS and the Mato Grosso State Government have all responded favorably to date to the proposal that the new line should form part of the Base Network and be remunerated from system-wide transmission charges.

 Regulations and Tariffs